 A fundraising assistant is responsible for administrative support to fundraising staff and the fundraising director.
 The assistant also participates in all fundraising activities, including donor relations, direct mailings, and special events.

 Primary duties include processing donations and writing acknowledgement letters and other correspondence; maintaining office files for corporate, foundation, and individual donors; producing and mailing annual letters of appeal; and updating the databas…Read more

-Fundraising Assistant Tasks
+Job Satisfaction for Fundraising Assistant

 Fundraising Assistant Job Listings

-Popular Skills for Fundraising Assistant
+What Are Popular Skills for Fundraising Assistants?

 Pay Difference by Location